palomachain/docs/src/guide/resources/paloma-ledger.md

 # Ledger Nano Support for Paloma

 Using a hardware wallet to store your keys greatly improves the security of your crypto assets.
 The Ledger device acts as an enclave of the seed and private keys, and the process of signing transaction takes place within it.
 No private information ever leaves the Ledger device.
-The following is a short tutorial on using the Cosmos Ledger app with the Gaia CLI or the [Keplr](https://www.keplr.app/) wallet extension.
+The following is a short tutorial on using the Cosmos Ledger app with the Paloma CLI.

 At the core of a Ledger device there is a mnemonic seed phrase that is used to generate private keys.
 This phrase is generated when you initialize you Ledger.
-The mnemonic is compatible with Cosmos and can be used to seed new accounts.
+The mnemonic is compatible with Paloma and can be used to seed new accounts.

 ::: danger
 Do not lose or share your 24 words with anyone.
 To prevent theft or loss of funds, it is best to keep multiple copies of your mnemonic stored in safe, secure places.
 If someone is able to gain access to your mnemonic, they will fully control the accounts associated with them.